njszym/XRD-AutoAnalyzer/README.md

 By default, only phases with a confidence above 40% will be shown.
 To raise or lower the minimum confidence, one may specify a new bound using the ```--min_conf``` argument at runtime.
 Use this option with caution, as low-confidence phases are generally not reliable.

-If spectra with a range of 2θ other than 10-80 degrees are considered, then the minimum and maximum diffraction angles (in Cu K-alpha) should be specified manually as shown below.
+If patterns with a range of 2θ other than 10-80 degrees are considered, then the minimum and maximum diffraction angles (in Cu K-alpha) should be specified manually as shown below.
 Note: this range must match the range used during model creation (see section above).

 ```
 python run_CNN.py --min_angle=10.0 --max_angle=80.0
 ```

-The model assumes that spectra are measured using Cu K-alpha radiation.
+The model assumes that patterns are measured using Cu K-alpha radiation.
 However, the user can specify any arbitary wavelength (```lambda```, in angstroms) as follows:

 ```
 python run_CNN.py --wavelength=lambda